Idiopathic Inflammatory Myopathies

 View Patient Education

-Autoimmune myositis is characterized by inflammatory and degenerative changes in the muscles (polymyositis, necrotizing immune-mediated myopathy) or in the skin and muscles (dermatomyositis).
-Manifestations include symmetric weakness, occasionally tenderness, and fibrous replacement of muscle, sometimes with atrophy, principally of the proximal limb girdle muscles.
-Diagnosis is by clinical findings and abnormalities on muscle tests, which may include creatine kinase test, MRI, electromyography, and muscle biopsy.
-Several types of myositis have pulmonary and cardiac manifestations.
-Treatment is with corticosteroids combined with immunosuppressants and/or IV immune globulin.
+The idiopathic inflammatory myopathies are characterized by inflammatory and degenerative changes in the muscles (eg, polymyositis, immune-mediated necrotizing myopathy) or in the skin and muscles (dermatomyositis).
+Manifestations include symmetric weakness, occasionally tenderness and myalgias, and fibrous replacement of muscle, sometimes with atrophy, principally of the proximal limb girdle muscles.
+Diagnosis is by clinical findings and abnormalities on laboratory, imaging, and muscle tests, which may include serum creatine kinase, MRI, electromyography, and muscle biopsy.
+Several types of myositis have pulmonary and cardiac manifestations, and myositis can be part of other defined systemic disorders (eg, systemic sclerosis, systemic lupus erythematosus).
+Treatment is with corticosteroids combined with other immunosuppressants and/or IV immune globulin.

-Autoimmune myositis is more common in females than males by a 2:1 ratio.
-The incidence is 3 to 4 times higher in Black people than in White people.
+Except for inclusion body myositis, most other forms of idiopathic inflammatory myopathy are more common among females than males (1).
 These disorders may appear at any age but occur most commonly from age 40 to 60 or, in children, from age 5 to 15.

-The cause of autoimmune myositis seems to be an autoimmune reaction to muscle tissue in genetically susceptible people.
+The cause of idiopathic inflammatory myopathy seems to be an autoimmune reaction to muscle tissue in genetically susceptible people.
 Familial clustering occurs, and human leukocyte antigen (HLA) subtypes are associated with myositis.
 For example, the alleles of the 8.1 ancestral haplotype (HLA-DRB1*03-DQA1*05-DQB1*02) increase risk of polymyositis, dermatomyositis, and interstitial lung disease.
-Possible inciting events include viral myositis and underlying cancer.
-The association of cancer with dermatomyositis (less so with polymyositis) suggests that a tumor may incite myositis as the result of an autoimmune reaction against a common antigen in muscle and tumor.
+Possible inciting events include viral infection, certain medications, and underlying cancer.
+The association of cancer with dermatomyositis and necrotizing myopathies suggests that a tumor may incite myositis as the result of an autoimmune reaction against a common antigen in the muscle and in the tumor (1).
+Immune checkpoint inhibitors (used in the treatment of certain cancers) may induce severe myositis and sometimes myocarditis and myasthenia gravis (triple M sydrome).

 Pathologic changes include cellular damage and atrophy, with variable degrees of inflammation.
 Muscles in the hands, feet, and face are affected less than other skeletal muscles.
 Involvement of muscles in the pharynx and upper esophagus and occasionally the heart can impair the functions of those organs.
 Inflammation may occur in joints and lungs, especially in patients with antisynthetase antibodies.

 Dermatomyositis is characterized by immune complex deposition in the vessels and is considered a complement-mediated vasculopathy.
-In contrast, polymyositis is characterized by direct T cell–mediated muscle injury, and necrotizing immune-mediated myopathies are characterized by macrophage-predominant infiltrates and myophagocytosis.
+In contrast, polymyositis is characterized by direct T cell–mediated muscle injury, and immune-mediated necrotizing myopathies are characterized by macrophage-predominant infiltrates and myophagocytosis (1).

-Autoimmune myositis can be classified into 4 groups, mainly based on histopathology and clinical presentation:
+Idiopathic inflammatory myopathies can be classified into several subgroups, mainly based on histopathology and clinical presentation (1):

 • Polymyositis

-Necrotizing immune-mediated myopathies most often include signal recognition particle (SRP) antibody–related myositis and statin-induced myositis, usually have an aggressive presentation, very elevated creatine kinase (CK) levels, and do not involve extramuscular organs (1).
+Immune-mediated necrotizing myopathies most often include signal recognition particle (SRP) antibody–related myositis and statin-induced myositis.
+These myopathies usually have a severe presentation, often with dysphagia, respiratory muscle involvement, and very elevated creatine kinase (CK) levels, but no association with interstitial lung disease or dermatologic manifestations.

-Inclusion body myositis causes proximal leg muscle weakness, but frequently involves distal muscles (eg, hand and foot muscles) often with muscle wasting.
-It develops at an older age, has a slower progression, and does not generally respond to immunosuppressive therapy.
+Inclusion body myositis causes proximal leg muscle weakness and frequently involves distal muscles (eg, hand and foot muscles) often with muscle wasting.
+It develops at an older age, has a slower progression, have lower levels of muscle enzymes compared to other inflammatory myopathies, and does not generally respond to immunosuppressive therapy.

-Autoimmune myositis can also overlap with other autoimmune rheumatic disorders—eg, systemic lupus erythematosus, systemic sclerosis, mixed connective tissue disease.
-These patients have symptoms and signs of the overlap disorders in addition to myositis (manifest as either dermatomyositis or polymyositis).
+Inflammatory myopathy can also overlap with other systemic rheumatic diseases such as systemic lupus erythematosus and systemic sclerosis.
+Patients with overlap myositis have symptoms and signs of the other disorders in addition to myositis.

 Classification reference